Gavin Sheets Preview, Player Props: White Sox vs. Padres

 Padres Pitching Rankings

+- The nine strikeouts per nine innings put together by the Padres pitching staff ranks 10th in MLB.

-- The Padres have the fifth-ranked team ERA among all league pitching staffs (3.83).
+- The Padres have a 3.82 team ERA that ranks fourth among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.